ubc-cirrus-lab/caribou/QUICK_START.md

 **TODO(#284):** We currently have the scripts for packaging the framework components into a container in `scripts/deploy_to_aws.py`.
 This script works for simple deployments, but for example the crane dependency is not taken care of.
-We need to extend the script to deploy all the data collectors, log syncer, deployment manager, and deployment migrator to AWS.
+We need to extend the script to deploy all the data collectors, log synchronizer, deployment manager, and deployment migrator to AWS.
 Potentially we also want to decouple the deployment manager and deployment solver in a future version.